a-r-d/a-r-d.github.io/_drafts/2017-06-011-guidelines-for-microservices.markdown

 # Guidelines for Microservices.

+I read a couple of books on microservice recently and I wanted to summarize things here that I felt were common between them.

-I think we can break these into two parts: things that are more like rules, and things that are more like suggestions or characteristics.
+I think we can break these into two parts: characteristics that are more like rules or definitions, and others that are more like suggestions.
+Keeping this in mind, I'm going to start with things are especially imperative and end up with things that should read more like recomendations.

 ## Data Segregation